pagopa/io-sign/.changeset/lovely-dryers-remain.md

 "io-func-sign-user": minor
 ---

-Added issuer-environment parameter in `GetSignatureRequest` Added `x-iosign-issuer-environment` header to `getQtspClauses`
+Added a configuration parameter to switch to the QTSP test environment, in order to test signatures.